-Key Information - for explanatory notes, see Appendix A

-Policy consultation period Policy determined on Policy published on school website 1 November 2022 to 6 January 2023 Policy published on asheal website 2 February 2023 22 February 2023 Policy contact name and position Tina Harrison, Academy Business Manager Amendments after determination - Department for Education school number 878-2260 Age range 4 to 11.
-There is also Early Years provision from 2.
-Type of school Academy primary school Admissions authority Chulmleigh Academy Trust Normal round intake Reception Published Admission Number 2024-25 15 Priority for children to another setting Chulmleigh Community College Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from Yes, if this is the closest school available to home Devon County Council Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below Key Dates Normal round to Reception When to apply 15 Nove ember 2023 to 15 January 2024 Decision 16 April 16 April 2024 When to appeal from 17 May 2024 or from 20 school days after the refusal, whichever is later Deadline to submit appeal 31 May 2024 Deadline to hear appeal 26 July 20244 Key Dates In-Year admission When to apply from 1 J lune 2024 for Year Groups 1 to 6 from 1 S September 2024 for Reception Decision within 1 cision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 3 0 school days of the form being submitted
+natory notes, see Appendix A. link to further information, within this document or elsewhere.

+Policy consultation period 9 November 2024 to 10 January 2025

+Policy determined 29 January 2025

+Policy published on school website by 15 March 2025

+Policy contact Tina Harrison, Academy Business Manager

+Amendments after determination Time Harrison, 7 toddorny Buoinese manager

+DfE school number 878-2260

+Age range 4-11 primary school

+Early Years provision From the age of 2

+Type of school Academy

+Admission authority Chulmleigh Academy Trust

+Normal round intake Reception

+PAN for 2026-27 15

+Priority for children to another setting Chulmleigh Community College

+Priority for children from another setting Lapford School Nursery

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to local authority (LA) transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.

+Supplementary Information Form No

+When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted

+Decision 16 April 2026

+When to submit an appeal from 15 May 2026 or from 20 school days after the refusal

+Deadline to submit appeal 31 May 2026.
+Later appeals accepted.

+Deadline to hear appeal 24 July 2026

+from 1 June 2026 for Year Groups 1 to 6

+When to apply, in-year from 1 September 2026 for Reception

+When to apply, in-year • Decision

+from 1 September 2026 for Reception

+• Decision from 1 September 2026 for Reception within 15 school days of an application